 Store the dog cookies in the fridge in an airtight container for approximately two weeks.
 You can keep them in the freezer for up to a month.
 Remember, always keep an eye on your pup to make sure there aren’t any ingredients that he has an allergy to.
 All that is left is for your adorable hound to devour these healthy dog treats!

 I hope you enjoy this easy recipe for DIY Chicken and Sweet Potato Dog Treats!
 It’s always fun to watch our fur babes enjoy the treats we make for them.
-If you’re looking for more dog treat ideas, take a peek at this roundup of a few recipes of other DIY Dog Treats I put together!
+If you’re looking for more dog treat ideas, I have this recipe for Homemade Liver Treats to look at.
+Also, take a peek at this roundup of a few recipes of other DIY Dog Treats I put together!
 Also, if your pup is diabetic, check out this roundup of special, diabetic dog treats that are good for pups!

 Thanks so much for taking a look at this recipe today, and I hope to see you again here at The Salty Pot!